-The following list provides a summary of the next steps that would enable Council to ratify, test and facilitate the initial implementation projects (These steps can occur concurrently).
+The following list provides a summary of the next steps that would enable Council to facilitate the implementation of the Renewal Strategy / Structure Plan (These steps can occur concurrently).

 Action Plan: Develop and implement a detailed SCC Action Plan that implements the SCC Renewal Strategy (including public realm policy and capital works opportunities).